Leoni24/git-project4/README.md

 # Starter Web Repo

 This repository is for showing how Git and GitHub work.
-Now Iam adding changes to understand about rebase.
+Now Iam adding changes to have clear understanding about rebase.

 ## Purpose